grenaud/dice/README.md

 # Readme for DICE

-DICE is a Bayesian method to jointly infer contamination from present-day humans in ancient DNA samples and drift parameters using MCMC.
+DICE is a Bayesian method to jointly infer contamination from present-day humans in ancient DNA samples, error and drift parameters using MCMC.
 Our approach is applicable to nuclear data.
 DICE works by computing the likelihood of finding a certain derived allele as contaminant by using the derived allele frequency in a potentially contaminating population.
-It is also possible that this derived allele is found endogenously in the sample.
-Given drift parameters, we compute the probability of observing the 3 following genotypes:
- - (ancestral , ancestral)
- - (derived   , ancestral)
- - (derived   , derived)

-given the derived allele frequency in an anchor population.
-Since both the contamination rate and the demographic parameters depend on each other, we jointly infer them.

 # Contact